Peltier Device Information Directory

 magically disappear!
 They move the heat from one side to the other - where

 Misc Thermoelectric Device Links...

 The International Thermoelectric Society, a nonprofit organization

 dedicated to the advancement of the thermoelectric industry, science & technology.

-A trade magazine about thermal management - Electronics Cooling
+An online trade magazine about thermal management - Electronics Cooling

 Visit our other high-tech directory, the largest used high-tech laboratory, electronic test and production equipment dealer directory on the net: